AbeHandler/capstone/docs/notes/root.meetings.md

 created: 1663270145395
 ---

 ### September 22, 2022

+#### Notes from meeting
+We discussed just rebuilding the project instead of using Taguette.
+The stuff we get from Taguette is: code to ingest documents, upload documents, tag spans from documents with tags, organize and analze tags, export the tagged text

+###### Links
+- [Nvivo](https://www.qsrinternational.com/nvivo-qualitative-data-analysis-software/home) qualitative data analysis software
+- [Dissertation](https://www.abehandler.com/assets/pdf/dissertation.pdf) See page 198 for relevant discussion

+###### Abe
+- List requirements for software, and make some mockups
+- Pen and paper prototype to start

+###### Jaryd and Bell:
+-  Try to build a simple front end for tagging documents

+###### Emily + Noah:
+- Investigate scraping LinkedIn

+###### Dane + Isabelle:
+- Containerizing DJ’s code
+- Abe will connect them with DJ

+###### Notes leading up to meeting
 - Abe reviewed the groups goals.
     - Did someone merge the PR?
 Seemed to work OK w/ a pull of main :)
     - If you had trouble, please ask a peer for help!
 This is a class!

 Next steps:
 - Take DJ's NLP code put it into Docker
     - Abe can point you to code
 - Everyone can get software to build locally
 - Port GitLab repo to GitHub